Adad650/garageSensor/README.md

 ```

 - duration is the time of pulse
-- 0.034 isnt the speed of sound, The speed of sound is 343 m/s but we want the distnace in cm to I lowered the decimal places
+- 0.034 isnt the speed of sound, The speed of sound is 343 m/s but we want the distance in cm to I lowered the decimal places
-- / 2 Becuase we only want one way time.
+- Divide by 2 Because we only want one way time.
 - The sensor emits a pulse via the TRIG pin.
 - The ECHO pin goes HIGH for the duration it takes the pulse to travel to the object and back.